marsbroshok/mlops-labs/lab-12-kfp-pipeline/README.md

 ### Submitting pipeline runs

 You can trigger pipeline runs using an API from the KFP SDK or using KFP CLI.
-To submit the run using KFP CLI execute the following commands.
+To submit the run using KFP CLI, execute the following commands.
 Notice how the pipeline's parameters are passed to the pipeline run.

 ```